 Classified polytopic membrane domains and their families were studied in relation to the number of ORFs in each genome.
 Figure 5a shows the number of classified polytopic membrane domains versus the number of ORFs in all the genomes, and Figure 5b shows the same relation in genomes of single-celled organisms.
+[AUTHOR: figure parts have been relettered to give a letter for each part.
+OK?]
 A rough linear relation seems to exist between the number of classified polytopic membrane domains and the number of ORFs in each genome.
 However, it is interesting that C. elegans is an obvious outlier in the trend.
 To try to explain this, we took a closer look at the biggest families of polytopic membrane domains in C. elegans (Figure 5c).
 The three biggest families in C. elegans are PF01604, PF01461, and PB000009, which are described as 7-TM chemoreceptor families.
-(The annotation of PB000009 is from PD000148 in Prodom [21].)
+(The annotation of PB000009 is from PD000148 in PRODOM [21].)
 These families are almost unique to C. elegans, as most of their members in Pfam are from C. elegans.
 These families contain well-amplified membrane domains, with total numbers of 289, 250, and 216, respectively.
 Those numbers are more than double the biggest family in Drosophila melanogaster, which is PF00083 (Sugar (and other) transporter) with 108 members.
-By removing the number of proteins in these three families (a total of 754), we can see a
+By removing the number of proteins in these three families (a total of 754), we can see a better fit of C. elegans to the trend line.
+So the unusually large number of polytopic membrane domains is likely to be caused by protein amplification in a few families.